Detoxification (alternative medicine): Heavy metals

 Practitioners may recommend detoxification as a treatment to address the notion that mercury poisoning arises from consumption of contaminated fish and from dental amalgam fillings – Quackwatch states: "Removing good fillings is not merely a waste of money.
 In some cases, it results in tooth loss because when fillings are drilled out, some of the surrounding tooth structure will be removed with it."

 "Detoxification" devices

 Certain devices are promoted to allegedly remove toxins from the body.
 One version involves a foot-bath using a mild electric current, while another involves small adhesive pads applied to the skin (usually the foot).
 In both cases, the production of an alleged brown "toxin" appears after a brief delay.
 In the case of the foot bath, the "toxin" is actually small amounts of rusted iron leaching from the electrodes.
 The adhesive pads change color due to oxidation of the pads' ingredients in response to the skin's moisture.
-In both cases, the same color-changes occur irrespective of whether the water or patch even make contact with the skin (they merely require water—thus proving the color-change does not result from any body-detoxification process).
+In both cases, the same color changes occur irrespective of whether the water or patch even makes contact with the skin (they merely require water, thus proving the color change does not result from any body detoxification process).